-Whether you are looking for a cozy autumn tale or a book about why leaves change color, this booklist has a variety of titles for this beautiful season featuring diverse cultural backgrounds and languages.
+From cozy autumn tales to books about why leaves change color, this booklist celebrates a beautiful season.
+The selected titles feature a range diverse cultural backgrounds and languages.
 A number of bilingual non-fiction books are included that can be used for science lessons.

 Tony is not looking forward to his family's annual picnic at Liberty Island in October.
 Nevertheless, his grandmother insists that they maintain the tradition of celebrating her birthday with Lady Liberty.
 At first it doesn't seem like much fun — until Tony finally begins to understand why the Statue of Liberty means so much to his grandmother.
 Lovely colorful acrylic paintings bring this special tribute to life.